llvm/llvm-project/clang/docs/LanguageExtensions.rst

     a = b[i] * c[i] + e;
   }

+Note: ``math.h`` defines the typedefs ``float_t`` and ``double_t`` based on the active evaluation method at the point where the header is included, not where the typedefs are used.
+Because of this, it is unwise to combine these typedefs with ``#pragma clang fp eval_method``.
+To catch obvious bugs, Clang will emit an error for any references to these typedefs within the scope of this pragma;
+however, this is not a fool-proof protection, and programmers must take care.

 The ``#pragma float_control`` pragma allows precise floating-point semantics and floating-point exception behavior to be specified for a section of the source code.
 This pragma can only appear at file or